tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 returned by following that link.

 The `drm:drm` tag MUST provide a value for the `drm:scheme` attribute.
-It MAY provide values for the `drm:clientToken` and `drm:serverToken` attributes.
+Depending on the DRM scheme in use, values for the `drm:clientToken` and `drm:serverToken` attributes might be required, optional, or forbidden.

 ## `drm:scheme`